-These Melt In Your Mouth Almondy Mince Pies are just what they says on the tin!
+These Almond Pastry Mince Pies are just what they say on the tin – melt in your mouth delicious!
 Almond shortcrust pastry makes them simply irresistible and even more festive!
 They are so easy to make too!

-It’s that time of year again and here I am with my first festive recipe this season!
 I simply can’t imagine December without mince pie or two (or more like a dozen)!
 They are my guilty treats responsible for a roll or two added to my midriff by the time the New Year is here full of dietary resolutions.
-As much as I love regular mince pies, this time I decided to tinker with the pastry to see whether there is room for improvement and that resulted in my Melt In Your Mouth Almondy Mince Pies!
+As much as I love regular mince pies, this time I decided to tinker with the pastry to see whether there is room for improvement and that resulted in my Almond Pastry Mince Pies!

 Sweet mince meat!